UPHL-BioNGS/Cecret/README.md

 │   ├── SRR13957170.sorted.bam.bai
 │   ├── SRR13957177.sorted.bam
 │   └── SRR13957177.sorted.bam.bai
+├── bamsnap                           # images for variants (if it works, default is 'false' for a reason) │   └── sample
 ├── bcftools_variants                 # set to false by default; VCF files of variants identified │   ├── SRR13957125.vcf
 │   ├── SRR13957170.vcf